 The carrying case is good.
 It's similar to the Anker Soundcore Life Q35 Wireless with an oval design and a fully-closing zipper.
 There's a cloth-like fabric inside, but unlike the Q35, there isn't a diagram as to how to place the headphones in the case.

-The build quality is good.
-They're mostly made of plastic, but there's less padding on their headband than on the Anker Soundcore Life Q35 Wireless, which is a little disappointing.
-When storing our unit, we also noticed that the yokes didn't allow the ear cups to lay completely flat on the table.
+When storing our unit, we noticed that the yokes didn't allow the ear cups to lay flat on the table.
 It also seems like pressing them down puts pressure on the yokes, which can mean that this part may get damaged over time if you're constantly folding and unfolding them to store in their carrying case.
-However, they still feel better-built and sturdier than the Sony WH-CH720N Wireless overall.
+While our unit hasn't had issues, there are reports (for example, here and here) that the hinges and headband can crack.

 The imaging performance is excellent.
 Although other headphones from this manufacturer, like the Anker Soundcore Life Q35 Wireless and the Anker Soundcore Life Q30 Wireless, show L/R phase mismatch, which can cause inaccuracies in the stereo image, these over-ears don't display these issues.
 This may indicate better quality control with this model, but imaging varies between units and can also be related to headphones' ergonomics.
 That said, our unit's drivers are well-matched, which ensures that sound objects like voices are accurately reproduced in the stereo image.